Welcome to the Student Government Association (SGA) Webpage!

 - Drop the form off to the Student Activities Office (minimally 3 weeks prior to your event) for their review and recommendation to the Student Association.
 Your request must be submitted at latest by 11:30 AM Monday morning to be read the next day.

 - Student Government Association will subsequently review and listen to a representative from your organization describe the request at their campus wide meeting (minimally two weeks prior to your event) held every Tuesday, at 11:30 AM in Wick Center room 113-115.

-- Meet with the Director of Student Activities to place orders through Purchasing, Food Services, Maintenance, AV, Business Office check requests, etc.
+- Meet with the correct Student Activities Representative to place orders through Purchasing, Food Services, Maintenance, AV, Business Office check requests, etc.

 - NOTE: This process should begin many weeks or even months prior to your event; listed above are minimal time requirements for your request to even be considered.